Incept5/inception-ai-poc/README.md

   - Check that the necessary API keys (e.g., OPENAI_API_KEY) are properly configured if using the OpenAI embedding provider.
   - Verify that the persist directory for ChromaDB (/data/embeddings/__chromadb) exists and has the correct permissions within the Docker container.

-## External System Improver Bot
+# External System Improver Bot

-You can chat with an external system by starting docker with:
+You can chat with an external system instead of this system by starting docker with:

     SYSTEM_SOURCE_PATH=~/dev/yourproject docker-compose up --build

+## Hints File

+You can add a file called *hints.md* to the root of your system to provide hints to the System Improver Bot on how to improve your system for example:

+    # General

+    You could be asked to improve any part of the system and you should do your best to do that.
+    Below are some hints that might be helpful if you asked for a specific thing to do

+    ## Widgets

+    When asked to create a new widget you should fetch an example that makes sense and use it as a template.
+    Here are some ideas for good examples to use:
+    * /src/widgetsystem/widgets/simple_widget.py - default widget
+    * /src/widgetsystem/widgets/complex_widget.py - more complex widget that does x y z